 Other than those subject to VAT, the following are being subject to the Special Sales Tax with the rates ranging from 5% to 150%, which are:

 These tax rates were applied from 1 January 2016.
+For electric cars from 1 March 2022 to the end of 1 March 2027, the tax rate will be reduced from 10-25% to 1-11%.
 In addition, for some products, including cigarettes, cigars and other manufactured tobacco products; alcohols and beers, tax rates will be adjusted gradually to increase according to their own roadmaps.

 Contrary to previous regulations providing that the goods and services subject to VAT were not subject to special sales tax, and vice versa according to the VAT Law, these two taxes may be concurrently applied on the same goods or service.

 Since 1 January 2009, foreign capital projects and investors are free from paying the withholding tax.
-However, they are subject to corporate income tax or personal income tax as described in Sections 16.3 above and 16.9 hereunder as the case may be.
+However, they are subject to corporate income tax or personal income tax as described in Section 16.3 above and Section 16.9 hereunder as the case may be.

 Export Tax, Import Tax

-Vietnam is now adjusting its import and export tariffs in order to promote export and to fulfill the international commitments to cut down import duties and remove non-tariff barriers in line with ASEAN economic agreements, ASEAN – China economic agreements, ASEAN – Japan and Vietnam – Japan comprehensive economic partnership agreements, ASEAN – Korea economic agreement and Vietnam – Korea FTA, agreement establishing ASEAN – Australia – New Zealand free trade area, ASEAN – India economic agreements, Vietnam – EAEU FTA, Vietnam – EU FTA, Trans-Pacific Partnership Agreement, and agreements with other international trade organizations.
+Vietnam is now adjusting its import and export tariffs in order to promote export and to fulfil the international commitments to cut down import duties and remove non-tariff barriers in line with Vietnam’s commitments to join the WTO, ASEAN economic agreements, ASEAN – China economic agreements, ASEAN – Japan and Vietnam – Japan comprehensive economic partnership agreements, ASEAN – Korea economic agreement and Vietnam – Korea FTA, agreement establishing ASEAN – Australia – New Zealand free trade area, ASEAN – India economic agreements, ASEAN – Hong Kong, China FTA, Vietnam – EAEU FTA, Vietnam – Chile FTA, Vietnam – EU FTA, Comprehensive and Progressive Agreement for Trans-Pacific Partnership (CPTPP), Vietnam – UK FTA, Vietnam – Chile FTA, Regional Comprehensive Economic Partnership (RCEP) Agreement, and agreements with other international trade organizations.

 According to the LI and the Law on Import/Export Tax, foreign capital projects and foreign investors to PPP contracts or BCCs are exempted from duties imposed on the goods which they import to create their fixed assets, including:

-(iv) Imports and exports in duty-free luggage quotas for people on exit or entry stipulated by the Government.
+- Imports and exports in duty-free luggage quotas for people on exit or entry stipulated by the GoV.

-(f) Raw materials and other materials imported for performing BOT, BTO and BT projects.
+- Raw materials and other materials imported for performing BOT, BTO and BT projects;

 The said tax exemptions will also apply to cases of expanding the scale of a project and of replacing and renewing technology.